dy/spect/readme.md

 ### `.state( name | val, deps? )` − state provider

 Read or write state associated with an element.
 Reading returns first element state in the set.
 Reading subscribes current aspect to changes of that state.
 Writing rerenders all subscribed aspects.
-Optional `deps` param can define bypassing strategy.
+Optional `deps` param can define bypassing strategy, see `.fx`.

 ```js
 // write state